 Factor rates are charge by lenders on merchant cash advance, usually from 1.18 to 1.48.
 You can calculate your total owed amount by multiplying that factor rate with your loan amount.
 After that calculation, convert factor rate into APR. and you’ll see your APRs going through the roof—reaching the triple digits in the worst cases.

-While a merchant cash advance is a suitable startup financing option with no collateral, but it should be your ace in the hole to fund your startup.
+While a merchant cash advance is a suitable start up business loan with bad credit no collateral, but it should be your ace in the hole to fund your startup.

 - Business Credit Cards